sohum-25/Intraday-pair-trading-with-dynamic-pair-selection/README.md

 ## Overview

-This trading strategy focuses on intraday trading within the NIFTY 100 universe.
-It aims to identify and trade pairs of stocks from the same industry based on cointegration analysis.
-The strategy dynamically selects the top 10 most cointegrated pairs for trading each day.
+This strategy involves intraday trading of selected pairs using cointegration analysis within a specific market universe.
+The top pairs are dynamically chosen each day.

 ## Strategy Rules

 ### Pair Selection

-1. **Cointegration Test:** We perform the Engle-Granger test for cointegration on pairs of stocks from the same industry within the NIFTY 100 universe.

-2. **Top 10 Selection:** Based on the results of the cointegration test, we select the top 10 pairs with the highest cointegration scores (pvalue <=0.05).
-This selection is based on the last 200 candles of data and changes daily at the market open.
+1. **Cointegration Test:** Pairs are selected based on a proprietary cointegration test.

+2. **Top Selection:** A limited number of pairs with significant cointegration are chosen daily.

-3. **Capital Allocation:** Equal capital is allocated to each of the selected pairs for trading opportunities.
+3. **Capital Allocation:** Equal capital is allocated to each selected pair.

 ### Trading Rules

-4. **Pair Ratio Calculation:** For each 2-minute closing value, we calculate the ratio of the selected pair.
-We also compute the 200-candle Exponential Moving Average (EMA) of the ratio and determine +2 standard deviation (std) and -2 std bands around the EMA.
+4. **Pair Ratio:** Ratio of selected pairs is tracked, and moving averages are calculated.

-6. **Long Entry:** We initiate a long entry position when the pair's ratio has deviated by -2 std from its 200 EMA.
-We exit this long position if the pair reverts to its mean or the time reaches 3:15 PM.
+6. **Long Entry:** Initiate a long entry position when the pair ratio deviates significantly from its moving average.
+Exit the position if the pair reverts to its mean or at a specific time.

-7. **Short Entry:** We initiate a short entry position when the pair's ratio has deviated by +2 std from its 200 EMA.
-We exit this short position if the pair reverts to its mean or the time reaches 3:15 PM.
+7. **Short Entry:** Initiate a short entry position when the pair ratio deviates significantly from its moving average.
+Exit the position if the pair reverts to its mean or at a specific time.

+Please note that the market, assets, and parameters used in this strategy are proprietary and confidential.